AdvDebug/NetShield_Protector/README.md

 USB Hardware ID Licensing
 # Credits

-Thanks To <a href="https://github.com/Sato-Isolated/MindLated">MindLated Project</a> for Control Flow and INT Protection
+Thanks To <a href="https://github.com/Sato-Isolated/MindLated">MindLated Project</a> for Control Flow and INT Confusion